axelvaldez/STxM/README.md

 1. Edit the text in `index.php` (title, subtitle, etc).
 2. Dump a bunch of image files inside the `img` folder (jpeg, jpg, png, gif and svg are supported)

+### How to host it in Netlify

+**The quick and easy option**

+1. Clone, install and customize locally
+2. Login to Netlify
+3. Go to https://app.netlify.com/drop and drag & drop your ```_site``` folder.

+**The permanent option (with continuous delivery)**

+1. Fork the repo
+2. Clone, install and customize locally
+3. Push to your fork
+4. Login to Netlify / Add new site / Import from GitHub / Select your fork
+5. As the build command, enter ```npm run build```
+6. As the output directory, enter ```_site```

+Now every change you push to your repo will be deployed to your live site.

 ### What to use it for
 - Moodboards
 - Quick sharing photos